seglo/kafka-lag-exporter/README.md

 ### Labels

 Each metric may include the following labels when reported.
-If you define the labels property for Configuration of a cluster then those labels will also be included.
+If you define the `labels` property for configuration of a cluster then those labels will also be included.
-If certain labels are not defined in any of the clusters but present in other cluster, it will be just blank.
+The superset of all `labels` defined for all cluster configurations are used for each metric.
+This is due to a restriction in the Java Prometheus client library that only allows us to define one set of labels per metric.
+Therefore, if the label names across cluster configurations are not consistent then the missing labels for each cluster will appear as blank values (`""`) in the reported metric.
+An alternative to defining labels in Kafka Lag Exporter is to define [relabeling rules](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) in your Prometheus server configuration.

 * `cluster_name` - Either the statically defined Kafka cluster name, or the metadata.name of the Strimzi Kafka cluster that was discovered with the Strimzi auto discovery feature.
 * `topic` - The Kafka topic.